 If you’re opting for a professional installation, choosing the right installer is just as important as selecting the right cooling system.
 We recommend asking these key questions before moving forward with any potential installer:

-• Can you perform a load calculation to ensure the right system size for my home?
+- Will you perform a load calculation to ensure proper system sizing?

-• What kind of maintenance or warranty support do you provide after installation?
+- What kind of air conditioner maintenance or warranty support do you provide after installation?

 Additional Air Conditioner Resources